moclojer/moclojer/docs/reference/faq.md

 ### How do I mock file uploads?

-moclojer receives file upload data but currently doesn't provide special template variables for file content.
+moclojer receives file upload data, but currently doesn't provide special template variables for file content.
 You can access form data through the request body.

 ### Can I use moclojer with HTTPS?